-FOGO stands for Food Organics Garden Organics and refers to the weekly collection and processing of food scraps, organic garden material, and other compostable items such as animal droppings and paper products with food oil (ie, pizza boxes).
+FOGO stands for Food Organics Garden Organics.
+It refers to the weekly collection and processing of food scraps, organic garden material, and other compostable items such as animal droppings and paper products with food oil (i.e., pizza boxes).

-Right now, we have lime-green lidded garden organics (GO) kerbside bins for garden waste only.
-Once the FOGO waste system starts, you can place food organics (FO) and other compostable items into this bin, along with your garden waste.
-The contents will be turned into compost for use on our parks and gardens.
+Right now, most of us have lime-green lid garden organics kerbside bins for garden waste only.
+Once the FOGO waste system starts, you can place food organics and other compostable items into this bin, along with your garden waste.
+The contents of your FOGO bin will be turned into compost, instead of being taken to landfill.

 When will FOGO start?

 The less we send to landfill, the better for our environment.
-Right now, as much as 50 per cent of what we throw in our red-lidded general waste bin is organic material that ends up in landfill.
-Under the FOGO system, we can divert this material from landfill and turn it into compost which can be used on farms and gardens.
+Right now, up to half the contents of our red lid general waste bin is organic material that ends up in landfill.
+Under the FOGO system, we can divert this material from landfill and turn it into compost.

-FOGO has been identified as the preferred waste management approach by the State Government and local governments in the Perth and Peel region are moving to a FOGO system by 2025.
-The City's early adoption of FOGO is part of our ongoing commitment to reducing waste and mitigating our contribution to climate change.
+The WA State Government requires all local governments in Perth and Peel to move to FOGO by 2025.
+The City's early adoption of FOGO is part of our ongoing commitment to reduce waste and reduce greenhouse gases.